Joakim Nilsson (footballer, born 1966)

 Hans Peter Joakim Nilsson (born 31 March 1966) is a Swedish former professional footballer who played as a midfielder.
 He played for Landskrona BoIS and Malmö FF in his native Sweden, and Sporting de Gijón in Spain during a career that spanned between 1985 and 1995.
-He appeared for the Swedish national team a total of 27 times, and participated in the 1990 FIFA World Cup in Italy as well as UEFA Euro 1992.
-He also represented the Sweden Olympic team at the 1988 Summer Olympics.
+He appeared for the Sweden national team a total of 27 times, and participated in the 1990 FIFA World Cup in Italy as well as UEFA Euro 1992.
+He represented Sweden at the 1988 Summer Olympics.